SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_6.1.8_I-DOCSIS.md

 #### Improved ID assignment for cable modems [ID_36781]

-The EPM front-end element now no longer needs to create unique IDs for all cable modems in the system.
+The *Skyline EPM Platform* front-end element now no longer needs to create unique IDs for all cable modems in the system.
 This will improve the turnaround for new IDs, and new entities in the system will appear more quickly.

 #### QAM Channels and CM Trending dashboards [ID_36782]